Contractor

 Delay is the enemy of quality.
 And tax compliance.

-Your accountant needs time to get things right.
-Sending in your documents the day before a deadline exposes you to errors and penalties.
-Anticipate your year-end closing and don't wait until the last minute for your GST/QST instalments.
+Your accountant needs time to get it right.
+Sending your documents the day before a deadline means exposing yourself to errors or penalties.
+Anticipate your year-end and don't wait until the last moment for your GST/QST instalments.

 What you can do:

-• Create a recurring reminder in your diary (e.g. every 1st of the month)
+• Create a recurring reminder in your calendar (e.g. every 1st of the month)

 • Use a tool like Indy, Pennylane, or Sage to automate

-• Give him access to your pro banking space if relevant and track your cash flow
+• Give them access to your business banking area if relevant and track your cash flow

-• Prepare the documents required for the compilation mission in advance
+• Prepares the expected parts for the compilation mission in advance

-One invoice by e-mail, another by paper, a third on WhatsApp?
+An invoice by email, another by paper, a third on WhatsApp?
 Your accountant can't keep up.

-Centralized archiving is essential for clean accounting (and compliance with mandatory document retention periods).
+Centralized archiving is essential for clean accounting (and respects mandatory document retention deadlines).

 What you can do:

-• Uses a scan tool with automatic recognition (e.g. Scanbot)
+• Uses a scanning tool with automatic recognition (e.g. Scanbot)

-• No need to send documents "as you go" through all channels
+• Avoids sending documents "as they happen" through all channels

-6. 💬 Don't tell the accountant about your plans
+6. 💬 Not talking to the accountant about your plans

-Are you planning to hire someone?
-Setting up a subsidiary?
-Talk to us before you do.
+Are you planning to be hired?
+Are you going to create a subsidiary?
+Talk about it before you do it.

-Your accountant can help you anticipate tax, social or financial impacts.
+Your accountant can help you anticipate the fiscal, social or financial impacts.

 What you can do:

-A quick monthly scan of your accounts will help you avoid errors and omissions (and optimize your costs thanks to the full-cost method or the ABC method).
+A quick monthly reading of your accounts helps to avoid errors and oversights (and to optimise your costs thanks to the full cost method or the ABC method).

 What you can do: